 Nepal’s market is highly dominated by International Products.
 People often learn from how their products or services are performing and copy them.
 Many marketers even copy their marketing strategies and advertising style.
 It’s high time to understand that unique strategies always get applause and connects customers well.

-Nepalese brands should focus on creating product or services that are actually a requirement in Nepal and market them with strategies that show how they have been made to fulfill local demand.
+Nepalese brands should focus on creating products or services that are actually a requirement in Nepal and market them with strategies that show how they have been made to fulfill local demand.

-Not following the competitors strategy shouldn’t be mistaken with totally ignoring the competitors move.
-They are an integral part of market and cannot be ignored.
+Not following the competitor's strategy shouldn’t be mistaken for totally ignoring the competitor's move.
+They are an integral part of the market and cannot be ignored.
 Competitors can be a source of hidden information useful for an innovative strategy.

 The strategies devised should establish credibility and trust, entice people with offers or schemes and tell them how to react to the offers with a sense of urgency.

-The businesses shouldn’t ignore the fact that 90% of people undertake an online search before engaging with any business.
-And 95% of those searches are on smart phones.
+Businesses shouldn’t ignore the fact that 90% of people undertake an online search before engaging with any business.
+And 95% of those searches are on smartphones.

-Many businesses ignore the power of social media and internet space and remain satisfied with mere establishment of account on Facebook, Google My Business etc. Aren’t the competitors doing the same?
+Many businesses ignore the power of social media and internet space and remain satisfied with the mere establishment of accounts on Facebook, Google My Business, etc. Aren’t the competitors doing the same?

 Businesses should focus more on increasing ratings and reviews across different sites.
 Crappy reviews will not make greater differences.
 So, businesses should focus on creating more relevant and trusting reviews.
 It is found that Google and other search providers have started to rank the results based on reviews.
 It even affects the paid promotions.

-We aim to disseminate what we know in subjects relating to integrated marketing that includes digital marketing, advertising, content creation and marketing, public relations, branding, events managements, web solutions, video/photography, corporate social responsibility, etc. that might help you remain informed.
-Drop in your feedbacks.
+We aim to disseminate what we know in subjects relating to integrated marketing that includes digital marketing, advertising, content creation and marketing, public relations, branding, events management, web solutions, video/photography, corporate social responsibility, etc. that might help you remain informed.
+Drop-in your feedbacks.
 We are happy to improve; always!